Rule 6.1 of the Hawaii Professional Rules of Conduct states that a lawyer should aspire to provide at least fifty hours of pro bono services per year.

 Mentorship: Yes.
 All new mediators are required to complete an Apprenticeship, including co-mediating 10 cases with mentor mediators.
 Additional training and workshops are provided by MCP throughout the year.

-Contact: Mediator Manager – nathan@mediatehawaii.org
+Contact: Mediator and Program Development Director: katherine@mediatehawaii.org

 MEDICIAL-LEGAL PARTNERSHIP FOR CHILDREN IN HAWAI’I